-Alberta policy allows 35 days following the completion of registration for the payor to make the first support payment.
+Alberta does not place initial enforcement action until 35 days following the completion of registration or the payment due date.
 Therefore, there will never be any cases less than 35 days old reported as in default.

 British Columbia

 In British Columbia, one practice that affects the survey data is the acceptance of direct payments of support.
 When a payor pays the recipient directly, the MEP does not record the payment until it receives notification, and as such, the case will be categorized as "in default" because it has no record of payment.
 As a result, the compliance rate will appear to be lower than it actually is.
 Another practice that may indirectly influence survey results is the fact that British Columbia legislation requires that all outstanding accounts be charged interest.
 No other jurisdiction has such a requirement.
 Although the dollars due and received for interest are not collected by the MES, this practice could influence payment behaviour.